paritytech/parity-bridge/deployment_guide.md

-# deployment guide
+# deployment and run guide

 [paritytech/parity-bridge](https://github.com/paritytech/parity-bridge)

-this guide assumes that you are one of the authorities of a PoA chain `foreign` and want to use the bridge to connect `foreign` to another chain `home`. this will create an ERC20 token on `foreign` that is backed by ether on `home`.
+this guide assumes that you are one of the authorities of a PoA chain `side` and want to use the bridge to connect `side` to another chain `main`. this will create an ERC20 token on `side` that is backed by ether on `main`.

-since all bridge authorities use the same contracts on `foreign` and `home` one authority has to go ahead and deploy them.
+since all bridge authorities use the same contracts on `side` and `main` one authority has to go ahead and deploy them.

 let's call this the **deploying authority**.